The Society for Homeland Security Professionals

-The Global Society of Homeland & National Security Professionals is your one-stop area for homeland security certifications, professional development, global security information, contacts, news, and blogs with anti-terrorism experts.
-GSHNSP provides the latest in anti-terrorism training and certifications through the Global Center for Public Safety.
+The Global Society of Homeland Security Professionals is your one-stop area for homeland security certifications, professional development, global security information, contacts, news, and blogs with anti-terrorism experts.
+GSHSP provides the latest in anti-terrorism training and certifications through the Global Center for Public Safety.

-GSHNSP brings together Homeland Security and National Security Professionals from friendly nations so that they may share information.
+GSHSP brings together Homeland Security Professionals from friendly nations so that they may share information.
 We have a common goal of insuring that our homelands are safe, secure, and resilient against terrorism and other hazards, whether man made or natural, and to protect our interests and ways of life.

 For information regarding upcoming classes or to schedule group training, call